OpenGeoscience/jupyterlab_geojs/test/README.md

 To run all tests, use this order

 ```
+npm install           # loads modules use for testing

 npm run build:schema  # updates model.schema.json
 python -m unittest    # tests python code, producing and validating data-model files
 jlpm build            # generates js files in lib/